thongdanghoang/scalable-ecommerce-platform/shopping-cart-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'fptu.swp.shopping-cart' is invalid and this project uses 'fptu.swp.shoppingcart' instead.
+* The original package name 'fptu.swp391.shopping-cart' is invalid and this project uses 'fptu.swp391.shoppingcart' instead.

 # Getting Started